 Food to Those Who Need It

 We’re working with clinics to support fruit and vegetable prescription programs and replicating the model in community settings.
 Through strong coalition partnerships, we mobilize to meet the needs of those that are most vulnerable.
 For example, during the height of the COVID-19 pandemic the American Heart Association worked with Food Innovation Network to provide hot meals to refugees and immigrants in South King County coupled with relevant health education.

 Sugary drinks are the number one source of added sugars in the American diet.
 People who consume a greater percentage of their calories from added sugars are at a significantly higher risk of dying from heart disease.
 Sugary drinks taxes are proven to help reduce the consumption of sugary drinks, such as soda and sweetened iced teas.
 Now that the tax is in place, we’re one of the community organizations making sure that revenue from the tax is funding food access programs in the city.
 In 2018, these programs served 45,000 children and adults.
 Here’s how some of the tax revenue is being used:

 - Vouchers for families to help purchase food and household goods during the coronavirus pandemic

 - Fresh Bucks Seattle expansion, helping more households on a tight budget afford fruits and vegetables

 - Birth-to-3 childcare provider support

 - Home visiting that support child health and development.

-We need advocates(link opens in new window)(link opens in new window)(link opens in new window) for this work as well as individuals and organizations that we can work alongside for a healthier food environment.
-If you’d like to join with us to ensure three healthy meals a day for kids or to bring more fruits and vegetables to the tables of those who need it, contact us to discuss how we can collaborate.
+We need advocates for this work as well as individuals and organizations that we can work alongside for a healthier food environment.
+If you’d like to join us to ensure three healthy meals a day for kids or to bring more fruits and vegetables to the tables of those who need it, contact us at [email protected] to discuss how we can collaborate.